Vestertech/AltschoolExam-BlogApi-/README.md

 This blog passes all the test as required:

-Users  have a first_name, last_name, email, password, (you can add other attributes you want to store about the user) A user is able to sign up and sign in into the blog app I used JWT as authentication strategy and expire the token after 1 hour blogs are can be in two states; draft and published Logged in and not logged in users should be able to get a list of published blogs created Logged in and not logged in users should be able to to get a published blog Logged in users should be able to create a blog.
+Users  have a first_name, last_name, email, password, (you can add other attributes you want to store about the user).

+A user is able to sign up and sign in into the blog app.

+I used JWT as authentication strategy and expire the token after 1 hour.

+ blogs are can be in two states; draft and published.

+Logged in and not logged in users should be able to get a list of published blogs created Logged in and not logged in users should be able to to get a published blog Logged in users should be able to create a blog.